Face Recognition with ResNet

 Why Face Recognition?

-Let’s start with the basics.
 Your input image is just a bunch of numbers arranged in a 3D grid: height × width × channels (like RGB).
 A convolution is basically sliding a small filter across this image and doing some math:

 $$(\mathbf{X} * \mathbf{K})(i,j) = \sum_{p=0}^{k_h-1} \sum_{q=0}^{k_w-1} \sum_{c=0}^{C-1} \mathbf{X}(i+p,j+q,c) \cdot \mathbf{K}(p,q,c)$$

-This looks scary, but it’s just saying: take your filter, multiply it with a patch of the image, add everything up, and that’s your output for that spot.
+Don’t let the notation scare you.
+You take your filter, multiply it with a patch of the image, add everything up, and that’s your output for that spot.
 Early layers learn simple stuff like edges, and deeper layers combine these into more complex features like eyes and noses.

 After each convolution, we usually apply ReLU (Rectified Linear Unit):